We are currently negotiating an agreed target price to begin construction on the scheme to ensure value for money for our customers.

-- four permanent running lanes in each direction, created by conversion of the hard shoulder
+- four permanent running lanes in each direction for the majority of the scheme, created by conversion of the hard shoulder

 - redefined junction layouts to accommodate lane gain and lane drop

-- new gantries with variable message signs and 10 refurbished message signs
+- new and refurbished gantries with variable message signs and 10 refurbished message signs

 - 5 new Emergency Refuge Areas and installation of new Emergency Roadside Telephones (SOS) and CCTV cameras to improve emergency service response times